 After the initial topology and status are stored in RODM, you can extend the set of managed resources by gathering topology and status for resources that were not previously managed.
 Use the GETTOPO command to get topology and status for specific resources or groups of resources.
-For example, if you are monitoring only the MultiSystem Manager topology agent, you can issue a GETTOPO IPRES (IP specifies the network) command to gather information about the resources managed by that agent.
+For example, if you are monitoring only the MultiSystem Manager IBM Tivoli Network Manager agent, you can issue a GETTOPO ITNMRES command to gather information about the resources that are managed by that agent.
 Removing MultiSystem Manager Objects from Views